chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The simulation is run for 1 s with a time step of 0.002 s.
-The time scheme chosen for the simulation is first order backward difference method (BDF1).
-The simulation control section is shown:
+The long simulation is due to the small difference between particles and liquid densities, meaning that it takes very long to reach the pseudo-steady state.

 .. code-block:: text

     subsection simulation control
       set method            = bdf1
+      set number mesh adapt = 0
-      set output name          = result_
+      set output name       = cfd_dem
-      set output frequency     = 10
+      set output frequency  = 100
-      set startup time scaling = 0.6
-      set time end             = 1
+      set time end          = 20
-      set time step            = 0.002
+      set time step         = 0.001
       set output path       = ./output/
     end

+Since the alumina particles are more than 3 times denser than alginate particles, the pseudo-steady state is reached after very different times (according to Ferreira *et al*.
+[1] 4 and 10 seconds of real time, respectively).
+Because of this, we use ``set time end = 35`` for the alginate.

 Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The physical properties subsection allows us to determine the density and viscosity of the fluid.
-We choose a density of 1 and viscosity of 0.00001 as to simulate the flow of air.
+The values are meant to reproduce the characteristics of water at :math:`30 \: ^oC`.

 .. code-block:: text

     subsection physical properties
       subsection fluid 0
-        set kinematic viscosity = 0.00001
+        set kinematic viscosity = 0.0000008379
-        set density             = 1
+        set density             = 997
       end
     end